Stop Your City From Buying Polluting, Climate Destroying Vehicles

 School buses: These are usually procured by the school district, not the city.
 The school bus brand Thomas Built offers this guide, and additional resources from Clean Buses for Healthy Ninos are here.

-Parking enforcement vehicles: See the vehicles here.
-Instead of specialized parking enforcement vehicles, cities can use electric scooters or bikes, or purchase used EVs such as Nissan Leafs, which are available in many parts of California for well under $10,000.
+Parking enforcement vehicles: Specialized options include the Firefly and Go4EV.
+Some cities have opted instead to use electric scooters or bikes, or purchase used EVs such as Nissan Leafs, which are available in many parts of California for well under $10,000.

 For more information about public fleet electrification, see Coltura’s white paper about fleet electrification in Washington State, called Recharge Required, and the following resources:

-Take The Next Step To Electrifying Your City’s Fleet
+Take The Next Step To Electrifying City Fleets!

 Add your email and city to our list.
 We’ll send you EV news, inspiration and political action.